Feyerabend/bb/workbook/ch05/parsers/simple/SIMPLE.md

 	- It includes all details of the grammar, even those that might be redundant for evaluation or transformation.
 	- Example:
         - For 3 + 2 * (4 - 1), a parse tree based on the grammar would explicitly show:
     	    - Expr expanded to Term + Term.
 	        - Term expanded to Factor * Factor, and so on.
+            - E.g. (Expr (Term Num(3)) + (Term (Factor ...)))

 2. *AST*:
-	- An abstract syntax tree is a simplified representation of the structure of the input.
+	- An abstract syntax tree is a *simplified* representation of the structure of the input.
-	- It eliminates unnecessary nodes (like non-terminals for Expr, Term, etc.) and focuses on the core logical structure.
+	- It eliminates *unnecessary nodes* (like non-terminals for Expr, Term, etc.) and focuses on the core logical structure.
 	- Example:
         - For 3 + 2 * (4 - 1), the AST might look like: